jonavano/java-tdd-oop-bobs-bagels/EXTENSION1.md

 | BGLE | Bagel  | Everything | .49   | 6 for 2.49              |
 | COFB | Coffee | Black      | .99   | Coffee & Bagel for 1.25 |

-Every Bagel is available for the `6 for 2.49` and `12 for 3.99` offer, but fillings still cost the extra amount per bagel.
+Every Bagel is available for the `6 for 2.49` and `12 for 3.99` offer, but fillings still cost the extra amount per storeItem.

 #### Example orders
 ```